rapidez/docs/src/5.x/upgrading.md

     ]
   })
 ```
-Then you need to install @tailwindcss/vite.
+Then you need to install `@tailwindcss/vite`:
 ```bash
 yarn add -D @tailwindcss/vite
 ```

-2. **Update to Tailwind 4**
+2. **Update to Tailwind CSS 4**

-Tailwind has a built-in upgrade tool that can be found in the [tailwind docs](https://tailwindcss.com/docs/upgrade-guide#using-the-upgrade-tool).
+Tailwind CSS has a built-in upgrade tool that can be found in the [Tailwind CSS docs](https://tailwindcss.com/docs/upgrade-guide#using-the-upgrade-tool).
 ```bash
 npx @tailwindcss/upgrade
 ```